ruby-amqp/amqp/README.md

 [Documentation guides](http://rubyamqp.info) describe the library itself as well as AMQP concepts, usage scenarios, topics like working with exchanges and queues, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
 Most of the documentation is in these guides.

 ### Examples

 You can find many examples (both real-world cases and simple demonstrations) under [examples directory](https://github.com/ruby-amqp/amqp/tree/master/examples) in the repository.
 Note that those examples are written against version 0.8.0.rc1 and later.
 0.6.x and 0.7.x may not support certain AMQP protocol or "DSL syntax" features.

 There is also a work-in-progress [Messaging Patterns and Use Cases With AMQP](http://rubyamqp.info/articles/patterns_and_use_cases/) documentation guide.

-## Documentation

-### Guides

-[Documentation guides](http://rubyamqp.info) describe the library itself as well as AMQP concepts, usage scenarios, topics like working with exchanges and queues, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
-Most of the documentation is in these guides.

 ### API reference